 Balaclavas have been through a number of different phases in their lifetime.
 Originally designed for skiing, they were quickly adopted by criminals and, most recently, the fashion scene.
 That's not to say that they're no longer used by criminals or skiiers — they are — but there's never been such an abundance of fashion-forward balaclavas to keep you warm and stylish.

-Shop the best balaclavas below.
+Shop the best balaclavas for 2022 below.

-Our designated Selects section features products that we love and want to share with you.
+Want to keep browsing?
+Head to the Highsnobiety Shop for more products that we love.
 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.